kentaro/fluent-plugin-extract_query_params/README.md

 ## Caveat

-This plugin, from version 0.1.0, supports fluentd of version 0.14 or higher.
+This plugin, from version 0.1.0, supports fluentd of version v0.14 or higher.
+If you want to use this plugin with fluentd v0.12 or earlier, choose 0.0.x versions.

 ## Synopsis